kinoute/moviestills/README.md

 | [ScreenMusings](https://screenmusings.org) | screenmusings | A small list of movies but with nice cherry-picked snapshots. | ~260 |
 | [StillsFrmFilms](https://stillsfrmfilms.wordpress.com) | stillsfrmfilms | A very small list of movies but, again, the snapshots were nicely chosen and depict perfectly the atmosphere of each movie. | ~63 |

-[<sup>1</sup>]() : The name column displays the website's name to use with `moviestills` to start the scraping job.
+[<sup>1</sup>]() : The simplified name column displays the website's name to use with `moviestills` to start the scraping job.
 Eg `—website blubeaver` for the BluBeaver.ca website.

-[<sup>2</sup>]() : While DVDBeaver provides a lot of great movie snapshots from DVD reviews, it is harder to filter correctly the movie snapshots on the reviews pages.
-Expect a lot of false positives (DVD covers, banners etc).
+[<sup>2</sup>]() : While DVDBeaver provides a lot of movie snapshots from DVD reviews, it is harder to filter correctly the images on the reviews pages.
+Expect a lot of false positives (DVD covers, banners etc) and average quality overall.

 [<sup>3</sup>]() : Approximate number of movies calculated on October 5th, 2021.